 You learn about digital imaging, databases, discussion boards, project management and diagramming software, telecommunications, and a host of other business technology and information systems as a marketing and management major at St. Kate’s.
 You also become proficient with Microsoft Excel and PowerPoint because that’s what you’ll use for business analysis and project presentations.

-In her business administration classes, instructor Sara Kerr invites working professionals like Reid Sellgren, Conuiti.com owner, and Paul Jonas, digital communications coordinator for Independent Community Bankers of Minnesota, to speak about Web-based marketing and social media in today's marketplace.
+In business administration classes, instructors invite working professionals like Reid Sellgren, Conuiti.com owner, and Paul Jonas, digital communications coordinator for Independent Community Bankers of Minnesota, to speak about Web-based marketing and social media in today's marketplace.

 At St. Kate's, you're required to develop a business portfolio that showcases your skills, knowledge and experiences in marketing and management.
 The portfolio is cumulative in nature.
 You complete most of it as part of your coursework.
 Having a professional portfolio is valuable at job interviews — when you need to prove that you're the right person for the position.